ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: support}

 You need to order new {{site.data.keyword.blockstorageshort}} in the correct data center, and then cancel the {{site.data.keyword.blockstorageshort}} device that you ordered in the wrong location.
 When the volume is canceled, there's a 24-hour reclaim wait period.
 You can still see the volume in the console during those 24 hours.
 Billing for the volume stops immediately.
-When the reclaim-period expires, the data is destroyed and the volume is removed from the console, too.
+When the reclaim period expires, the data is destroyed and the volume is removed from the console, too.

 ## Why can {{site.data.keyword.blockstorageshort}} with Endurance 10 IOPS/GB tier be ordered in some data centers and not in others?
 {: #orderendurance}